 The term outsourcing doesn’t exactly make people scream their support from the rooftops.
-At best in many organisations, it has been seen as a ‘necessary evil’ rather than a strategic partnership designed to strengthen the overall business.
-The current shift towards digitalisation and the shortage of key skills is central to the continued development of the global IT Outsourcing market (worth $62 billion in 2018).
+At best in many organizations, it has been seen as a ‘necessary evil’ rather than a strategic partnership designed to strengthen the overall business.
+The current shift towards digitalization and the shortage of key skills is central to the continued development of the global IT Outsourcing market (worth $62 billion in 2018).

 So what does it take to make successful outsourcing engagements?
 Based on my experience on both the client and vendor side of the fence, I thought about 10 rules that will support your outsourcing journey.

 Rule 1: Know what you want to outsource

 Your core competencies are a unique set of skills, knowledge and expertise that allow the organization to remain competitive and provide value to customers.
 Make a heatmap analysis of your product and project portfolio and ensure the right balance to keep core competencies in-house.

 A central vendor management team should be on a mission to create the right internal conditions to facilitate the success of the outsourcing initiative while ensuring that vendors deliver the expected quality in a secure and well-managed environment.
 The real work starts once contracts are signed.

 Rule 3: Use KPIs as a management tool

 KPIs are a great monitoring tool to keep things on track and allow the vendor to shine and show progress.
 Aspects such as code quality, velocity, and milestone observation can motivate both parties if managed correctly.